wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.50 =
+* Corrects the type of input fields used by the "Number" controls.
+If the format of control is "digits", or if the thousands separator is empty and the decimal symbol is the dot symbol, the input field will use the attribute: type="number", and type="text" in other cases.
+In input fields with type="number", the mobiles devices activate their numeric keyboards.
+* Modifies the "HTML Content" control, to removes the tags: <style> and <script> from the tags editor of the form's builder, to prevent these tags modify the appearance of the editor page.
+The tags are included in the public website.
+* Modifies the "Button" control to allow the implementation of complex functions in the onclick event, and inserts the button disabled in the controls editor.
+* Inserts the "File" control disabled in the controls editor.

 = 1.0.49 =
 * Adds the new control: HTML Content, to add html tags, and javascript code, directly on form.